Cataland: Why the Fuss?: Summary of results

-\begin{definition} $\Wm:=\big\{ w \in \Artinmon(W) : w \leq \wom \in \Artinmon(W) \big\}$. \end{definition}

-There is a natural bijection between the elements of~$W$ and $W^{(1)}$.
-Furthermore, $\Wm$ is a rank-symmetric lattice under the weak order, and we recover the usual weak order when $m=1$.
-In \Cref{sec:m-sort-cambrian-recurrence}, we provide the missing $m$-eralization of the $c$-sortable elements as a lift of N.~Reading's definition from~$W$ to $\Wm$.

-\begin{definition} Let~$c \in W$ be a Coxeter element.
-An element $w \in \Wm$ is \defn{$c$-sortable} if the $c$-sorting word $\sw{w}{c}$ for~$w$ defines a decreasing sequence of subsets of positions in~$\c$.
-Denote the set of all such $m$-eralized $c$-sortable elements by $\Sortm(W,c)$. \end{definition}

-We refer to \Cref{sec:coxeter_artin_definitions} for the definition of the $c$-sorting word $\sw{w}{c}$.
-We provide three characterizations of $\Sortm(W,c)$ in \Cref{def:msort_sortable}, \Cref{prop:msort_cambrian_recurrence}, and in \Cref{def:factorsort}, extending N.~Reading's characterization of $c$-sortable elements when $m=1$, as given in~\cite[Sections~2 and 4]{Rea20072}.
-The relationship between chains of $c$-sortable elements in shard order and $\Sortm(W,c)$ turns out to be analogous to the relationship between chains of noncrossing partitions and delta sequences, as explained in~\Cref{thm:bij_nc_to_sort}.
+This monograph introduces these missing $m$-eralizations by passing from the Coxeter group to its {\bf positive Artin monoid}.
+In the remainder of this introduction, we sketch our main results. \nathanside{TL;DR: we replaced Coxeter groups with the positive Artin monoid and did some combinatorics.}

+\paragraph{The weak order} In \Cref{sec:m-weak}, we introduce an $m$-eralization of the weak order using the positive Artin monoid~$\Artinmon$ corresponding to~$W$.
+Let~$\bwo$ be the image of the longest element of~$W$ in~$\Artinmon$, so that the weak order on~$W$ embeds into the weak order on~$\Artinmon$ as the interval consisting of those elements that are initial of $\bwo$.
+We introduce the Fu\ss-Catalan parameter $m$ as follows.

+\begingroup \thedefinition{\ref{def:mweak}} \begin{definition} $\Wm\eqdef\bigset{ \bw \in \Artinmon}{\bw\bu=\bwom \text{ for some } \bu \in \Artinmon }$. \end{definition} \endgroup

+We recall in \Cref{prop:weak_degree_characterization} that $\Wm$ contains exactly those elements of~$\Artinmon$ with at most~$m$ Garside factors, and show in \Cref{thm:weak_lattice} that the weak order on~$\Wm$ is a rank-symmetric and self-dual lattice.

+\paragraph{Subword complexes} In \Cref{sec:chapter_subword_complexes}, we recall some background from simplicial complexes and then generalize the notion of subword complexes to the needed generality in \Cref{def:subwordsS} and \Cref{prop:subwordcomplexesinjection}.
+We finally introduce and study Coxeter initial subword complexes in \Cref{sec:initial_subword_complexes,,sec:initial_subword_complexes}.
+These later turn out to be the generality in which we need subword complexes in this monograph.

+\paragraph{Noncrossing partitions} In \Cref{sec:noncrossing_partitions}, we review background on $m$-eralized noncrossing partitions, including their description in terms of a dual subword complex in \Cref{prop:nc_fuss_subwords}.
+We $m$-eralize the notions of Cambrian rotation and recurrence, and provide a novel perspective---new even for $m=1$---by defining an $m$-eralized $c$-Cambrian poset structure on noncrossing partitions in \Cref{def:nc_cambrian_poset}.

-\paragraph{Cluster complexes} The second missing component is that there is no simple combinatorial definition of the $m$-eralized $c$-cluster complex when the Coxeter element~$c$ is not bipartite.
-We supply this definition in \Cref{sec:m-cluster-subword}, giving an $m$-eralized $c$-compatibility relation.
-We prove the existence and uniqueness of this relation using an $m$-eralization of the subword complex approach to $c$-cluster complexes given in~\cite{CLS2011,PS20112}.
+\paragraph{Cluster complexes} In \Cref{sec:clusters_and_subwords}, we consider the missing $m$-eralization of the $c$-cluster complex for arbitrary Coxeter elements~$c$.
+We use an $m$-eralized $c$-compati\-bility relation whose existence and uniqueness are proven by $m$-eralizing the subword complex approach to $c$-cluster complexes given in~\cite{CLS2011,PS20112}.